Open-system dynamics in local Lindbladians with chaotic spectra: Introduction

 We also present a detailed analysis of how this size dependence controls dissipative aspects of operator growth and spreading, such as the decay of an operator's norm and the increase of its trace.
 Local operators overwhelmingly overlap with slow-decaying eigenmodes outside of the bulk of the spectrum, as they must in order for their decay rates to remain independent of system size.
 We highlight that the distribution of slow-decaying left eigenvectors over Pauli strings controls the long-time deviations of operators from their steady state values, and find that when dissipation is dominated by single-site terms, these left eigenoperators are dominated by short Pauli strings.
-We also find that when dissipation is dominated by two-site terms, in some models, the slowest decaying eigenoperators are predominantly composed of Pauli strings of weight comparable to the system size.
+We also find that when dissipation is dominated by two-site terms, in some models at the finite system sizes studied here, the slowest decaying eigenoperators are predominantly composed of Pauli strings of weight comparable to the system size.
+We find that the spectral gap of these high-weight, slowly decaying eigenoperators increases with system size (whereas that of short eigenoperators remains approximately constant), indicating that fine-tuning is required for this effect to persist in the thermodynamic limit.

 We note that Lindblad dynamics is limited in scope, and captures only a small set of the possible dynamical regimes of open quantum systems.
 Nevertheless, Lindbladians have the advantage that they always generate a physically meaningful, probability-conserving time evolution, and are uniquely amenable to the kind of RMT analysis we apply here.
 The traditional derivation of the Lindblad equation from microscopic interactions between a system and a bath generally involves a set of approximations that are highly suspect in many-body systems, and lead to non-local Lindbladians.
 While methods do exist to address these deficits \cite{rudner2020universalLindblad,shiraishi2025manybodyLindblad}, the Lindbladians we study are most appropriately interpreted as short-time, weak-coupling evolutions of quantum channels \cite{alickiLendi2011book}, which naturally leads to the kind of local Lindbladian dynamics we consider here.